MateuszCaputa/geometric-pack/README.md

   arguments and program will take them as radius1 'r1', radius2 'r2' and height 'h' in exact order

+- Capsule, You have to use two arguments and program will take them as sideLength
+  'a' and radius 'r' in exact order

+- Hemisphere, You have to use two one argument and program will take it as radius 'r'

+- Pyramid, You have to use two arguments and program will take them as side length
+  'a' and height 'h' in exact order

+- Cuboid, You have to use three arguments and program will take them as length 'l', width 'w' and height 'h' in exact order

 ## Example of use